 03. Research Your Competitors

 Get to know your competitors and how much they charge for similar or identical products.

 Competitor research will give you an idea of what the market rate is for your products.
 It’s also a good starting point for differentiating yourself.
 If your competitors all carry the same product, you may want to offer a different variation of it.
 Another option may be to set a lower price on the same product.

-Researching other eCommerce businesses can give you valuable insight into potential customers.
+Researching other eCommerce (see our guide on what is eCommerce) businesses can give you valuable insight into potential customers.
 You can start by looking up the competition on social media, blogs, forums or go through reviews and testimonials on their site.